malcolm-kee/malcolm-kee/apps/v2/src/pages/blog/typesafe-call-all.md

 ---
 title: 'Type-Safe callAll'
-date: '2019-02-24'
-tags: ['typescript']
+pubDate: 24 Feb 2019
-summary: 'You can have typesafe callAll utility in Typescript 3'
+description: 'You can have typesafe callAll utility in Typescript 3'
-published: true
+layout: ~/layouts/BlogPost.astro
 ---

 When writing React components, one of the utility functions that I find useful and commonly use is the `callAll` function, which I learnt from [Kent C. Dodds][kentcdodds] from one of his classes.